Lampshades hung in theatre.

 - A Funny Thing Happened on the Way to the Forum consists almost entirely of lampshade hangings.
 Ever heard the song "Comedy Tonight"?

 - Older Than Feudalism: Terence does this twice in his The Girl from Andros.
 In ancient Roman theater, the stage was always an outside (a street, a square), so if you wanted to tell the audience something happened in-doors, the people on the stage (outside) would have to comment on something happening inside the house, sometimes by speaking to people unseen, supposedly still inside the house.
-In addition, in many comedies pregnant women would give birth very quickly and very easily (sorta like Instant Birth: Just Add Water!).
+In addition, in many comedies pregnant women would give birth very quickly and very easily (sorta like Instant Birth: Just Add Labor!).
 In the play, the protagonist Simo comments on both these thingsnote , citing them as proof he is being scammed to believe Glycerium is pregnent with his grandson.

 - In Hamilton, following a particularly devastating time for our hero:Jefferson: Um, can we get back to politics?